NSHE Fostering Success Initiative

 Additionally, the ambassador leads the network—particularly the core members who make up the Nevada Fostering Higher Education Committee—in the development and implementation of effective postsecondary education planning, preparation, access, transition, and persistence practices.
 These practices are formulated to assist young people who have experienced trauma, educational instability, inadequate financial resources, and limited support systems; and the approach employed is twofold:

-As a system-level employee, the ambassador employs three core strategies in facilitating the statewide network and supporting its members with achieving success, each of which includes several key focus areas designed to increase postsecondary education attainment for young people with experience in foster care:
+As a system-level employee, the ambassador employs three core strategies in facilitating the statewide network and supporting its members with achieving success, each of which includes several key focus areas designed to increase postsecondary education attainment for young people who have experienced foster care:

-1. Resourcing (building knowledge) – Creating and/or disseminating specialized resources—in collaboration with student leaders and experts in the field of higher education support for students with experience in foster care—that assist educators and other professionals with better understanding the following:
+- Resourcing (building knowledge) – Creating and/or disseminating specialized resources—in collaboration with student leaders and experts in the field of higher education support for students with experience in foster care—that assist educators, community-based professionals, and elected officials with better understanding the following:

-1. The unique circumstances, challenges, and needs of students who have experienced foster care
+- The unique circumstances, challenges, and needs of students who have experienced foster care;

-2. The financial and wraparound support already available to help support students who have experienced foster care to reach their college goals
+- The financial and wraparound support already available to help support students who have experienced foster care to reach their college goals; and

-3. The financial and wraparound support still needed to more effectively assist current and prospective college students who have experienced foster care
+- The financial and wraparound support still needed to more effectively assist current and prospective college students who have experienced foster care.

-2. Networking (building social capital) – Facilitating consistent opportuities for the statewide network to connect with each other and other professionals throughout the country, in order to learn from each other, share ideas, and collaborate on projects designed to better support students who have experienced foster care
+- Networking (building social capital) – Facilitating consistent opportunities for the statewide network to connect with each other and other professionals throughout the country, in order to learn from each other, share ideas, and collaborate on projects designed to better support students with experience in foster care.

-3. Supporting (building skills) – Identifying and providing opportunities for perpetual, culturally humble engagement in best practice-focused learning/training pertaining to effective methods for supporting students with experience in foster care
+- Supporting (building skills) – Identifying and providing opportunities for perpetual, culturally humble engagement in best practice-focused learning/training pertaining to effective methods for supporting students who have experienced foster care.

 These core strategies, informed by national best practices in supporting students who have experienced foster care with reaching their college goals, better equip the statewide network to achieve the initiative’s mission and ultimate vision.